Shirt Dress Kit – Sew-along

-Welcome to our step-by-step guide to help you make up your Summer Shirt Dress Kit!
+Welcome to our step-by-step guide to help you make up your ClothSpot Shirt Dress Kit!

 - Details of how to create that lovely back pleat, since we don’t think the pattern instructions are very helpful.

-- We’ll also be showing how to add sleeves to your Summer Shirt Dress as part of our Sew-along
+- Details of how to add simple sleeves to your Shirt Dress

 Preparing your fabric